Human-eye resolution VR delivers ‘20/20 vision’

 Varjo have built a relationship with Audi and Volkswagen but see a wide variety of use cases in training and pre-experience applications.

 VR has seen widespread usage in simulation areas, with fire services and medical staff making use of the technology for simulation purposes.

 Eiden explained “Police, emergency rooms, control rooms, everything where you have situations that might happen at some point, but it's very hard to actually exercise, so that one time that a user comes face to face with a situation, they know how to react.”

 Architectural applications are also a possibility, being able to experience a building in full scale and observing how sunlight might play inside the space, which previously would have been limited to simple theoretical calculations.

-Eiden added “We have an eye tracker with eyeglasses and contact lenses, nobody else has anything similar on the market."
+Eiden added “We have an eye tracker with eyeglasses and context lenses, nobody else has anything similar on the market."

 The uptake of VR by leading automotive manufacturers and other companies is increasing, albeit at a slow place, however advances in eye tracking could help bring VR technology into the mainstream of professional design and usage.

 Eiden remarked “I've been looking at eye tracking for 15 years and for the first time, it's at a level that you don't have to focus on anything.
 From an interaction perspective, it's very exciting to be here because for the first time, you can actually use eyesight to interact with things.